 What exactly is an event dry run?

-Those people who are familiar with the world of theatre will be familiar with the term “dress rehearsal.”
-It is the scene in which the casts go through the entire play as if the audience were present.
+It is the scene in which the cast goes through the entire play as if the audience were present.
 There are no breaks, comments, or changes.

-Although dry runs may seem inconvenient, they eventually reduce the stress of planning on the main event day because everyone is familiar with their different roles.
+Although dry runs may seem inconvenient, they eventually reduce the stress of planning the main event day because everyone is familiar with their different roles.

 Let’s take a look at how to run a pre-event dry run.